Curry Lentil Soup

 Kitchen Equipment Needed to Make Soup

-One of the things I love about soup is that it’s incredibly easy to make, requires very little kitchen equipment, and simmers on the stovetop with little effort.
+One of the things I love about soup is that it's incredibly easy to make, requires very little kitchen equipment, and simmers on the stovetop with little effort.
+Here's what I use to make this soup:

-• Dutch Oven: I love a cast iron enameled Dutch oven as it retains heat and cooks soup beautifully.
-A medium size works great, but even a large (6 quart) is fine too.
+• Dutch Oven: I love a cast-iron enameled Dutch oven as it retains heat and cooks soup beautifully.
+A medium size works great, but even a large (6-quart) is fine too.

 • Cutting Board: Again, a great cutting board is like a gift to yourself in the kitchen.